sarda-devesh/VSMefx/README.md

 Mefx classify parts that have import issues into different levels based on the cause of thier import issues.
 Parts on lower levels, parts with smaller level numbers, generally tend to have rejection issues because of the fact that they are importing a part that has failed imports itself, which means that the part they are trying to import will have a higher level number.

-Another way of saying the above statement is that Rejections in lower levels tend to be caused by issues in a higher level and thus we can examine the root causes of our failed rejections by looking at issues at the highest level since the issues are guaranteed to not because of a part that they are importing.
+Another way of saying the above statement is that rejections in lower levels tend to be caused by issues in a higher level and thus we can examine the root causes of our failed rejections by looking at issues at the highest level since the issues are guaranteed to not because of a part that they are importing.

 The saved DGML file has the parts that have import issues as the nodes and has directed edges between parts to indicate the flow of part imports.
 Since we only store the nodes that have rejection issues, any incoming edges into a graph can be interpreted as parts that are causing it to be rejected and any outgoing edges can be thought of as parts that it is causing to be rejected.